Outdated audit settings can create critical compliance and data security gaps, exposing your business to unnecessary risks.

 Microsoft offers various options for how long you can keep your auditing information.

-- For Banks and Financial Firms: These organisations often need to keep logs for seven years to comply with regulations, such as the UK’s Financial Conduct Authority (FCA).
-These logs serve as proof for audits, legal cases, or regulatory inquiries.
+- Banks and Financial Firms: These organisations often need to keep logs for 7 years to comply with regulations, such as the UK’s Financial Conduct Authority (FCA).
+Logs may be required as proof for audits, legal cases, or regulatory enquiries.

 - For E-commerce Companies: Shorter retention periods of 30 days may be appropriate, as they often process high volumes of transactions.
-In such cases, long-term data can be backed up off-site to maintain performance and stay within data capacity limits.
+In such cases, long-term data can be moved off-site to maintain performance and stay within data capacity limits.

 App-Based Auditing